johnalison/WorkingPhilosophy/AmorFati.md

 - “Waste no time or Energy on grudges” Churchill

 - There is no rule higher than that over oneself, over ones impulses (Baltasar Gracian)

+- "Cnage your wish to match what actually happened"